pjbartlein/climvis.org/animations_save.md

 The maps on this page are based on data from the ERA5 and ERA5-Land Reanalysis data sets, were drawn using the NCAR Command Language (NCL) and animated using HAnis – the HTML5 Image AnimationS webapp.
 See the acknowledgments below.
+The resolution of the data behind the global maps is 0.25-degrees.
 The data plotted are 1991-2020 long-term means.
-The resolution of the data behind the ERA5 global maps is 0.25 degrees, and 0.1 degrees for the ERA5-Land North America and CONUS maps.
-See the elevation maps below.

 **Global energy balance**